City Vineyard

 Waterfront Wine Programming in Lower Manhattan

 Along Hudson River Park, where the West Side Highway gives way to a strip of waterfront esplanade between TriBeCa and the West Village, a particular kind of dining format has taken hold: outdoor-anchored, wine-forward, and deliberately positioned away from the tasting-menu formality that dominates the uptown conversation.
-City Vineyard, at 233 West St, belongs to that format.
+City Vineyard, at 233 West St, is a restaurant serving New American with Seafood in New York City, with a 4.3 Google rating and an average spend of about $50 per person.
 Its address places it on the river itself, with a terrace that faces the water rather than a street, a setting that shapes the entire drinking and dining logic of the place.

 New York's wine-bar and wine-restaurant tier has expanded considerably over the past decade, splitting between the natural-wine-by-the-glass format popular in the East Village and a more curated, bottle-depth approach found in spots like this one.
 City Vineyard reads as the latter: a venue where the bottle list and the physical setting do the editorial work, rather than a chef-driven tasting sequence.
-That positioning puts it in a different competitive bracket than Le Bernardin, Per Se, or Eleven Madison Park, all of which anchor their identity in kitchen output and formal service.
 City Vineyard's identity is anchored in the glass and the view.

 The Wine List as Organizing Principle